horankev/sfislands/README.md

   make certain types of contiguity-based modelling impossible.

-- Secondly, just because two areas are separated by, say, a body of water, this does not mean that they are necessarily independent.
+- Secondly, just because two areas are separated by, say, a body of water, this does not necessarily mean that they are to be considered independent of each other.

 This package offers solutions to allow for the inclusion or exclusion of these units within an uncomplicated workflow.